Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 until the Solar is done.

-Any who observes this interruption with an (Essence) less than the Solar’s own (Essence) will develop a temporary negative Intimacy of “disdain” towards the target.
+Any who observes this interruption with an (Essence) less than the Solar’s own will develop a temporary negative Intimacy of “disdain” towards the target.
 This may also affect the target themselves.

 ### Respect-Commanding Attitude